-Fig. 4.1.5 below shows a scenario in which the same Intent filter (action="X") is defined in Application B as well as Application A. Application A is trying to call a Private Activity in the same application by sending an implicit Intent, but this time a dialogue box asking the user "Complete action using" is displayed, and the Public Activity B-1 in Application B called by mistake due to the user selection5.
-Due to this loophole, it is possible that sensitive information can be sent to other applications or application may receive an unexpected retuned value.
+Fig. 4.1.5 below shows a scenario in which the same Intent filter (action="X") is defined in Application B as well as Application A. In Fig. 4.1.5, Application A is trying to call a Private Activity in the same application by sending an implicit Intent, but this time, a dialog box asking the user which application to select is displayed, and the Public Activity B-1 in Application B is called by mistake due to the user selection5.
+Due to this loophole, it is possible that sensitive information can be sent to other applications or the application may receive an unexpected return value.

-$^{^4}$ If any intent filters are defined, the Activity is public; otherwise it is private.
-For more information, see https://developer.android.com/guide/topics/manifest/activity-element.html#exported
+$^{^4}$ If any Intent filters are defined, the Activity is public; otherwise it is private.
+Refer https://developer.android.com/guide/topics/manifest/activity-element.html#exported

-5 For terminals running Android 8.0(API Level 26) or later, it has been confirmed that the "Complete action using" dialog is not displayed and an automatic transition is made to the Public Activity B-1 in Application B in the figure.
-For this reason, it should be prohibited to start a private activity with intent filters by an implicit intent.
+$^{^{5}}$ For terminals running Android 8.0 (API Level 26) or later, it has been confirmed that the "Complete action using" dialog is not displayed and an automatic transition is made to the Public Activity B-1 in Application B in the figure.
+For this reason, it should be prohibited to start a Private Activity with Intent filters by an implicit Intent.